U.S. Stocks Climb Amid Swirling Issues

-U.S. stocks wavered Tuesday as investors faced a protracted economic recovery following the coronavirus lockdowns, outbreaks of violence across American cities and tensions with China.
+U.S. stocks rose Tuesday even as investors weighed the prospects of a protracted economic recovery following the coronavirus lockdowns, outbreaks of violence across American cities and tensions with China.

-The Dow Jones Industrial Average rose 144 points, or 0.6%, led by financial stocks including American Express and Goldman Sachs.
-The S&P 500 rose 0.2%, and the Nasdaq Composite fell 0.3%.
+The Dow Jones Industrial Average climbed 185 points, or 0.7%, led by financial stocks including American Express and Goldman Sachs.
+The S&P 500 rose 0.4%, and the Nasdaq Composite rose 0.1%.

 The S&P 500 has risen for five out of the past six sessions, boosted by data suggesting the downturn in the U.S. economy has bottomed and hopes that the coronavirus will be brought under control.